grace-pulsaqua/cstoolbox-ai-advisor/readme.md

 ## Can I adapt it for another subject?

 This general setup can be replicated for any other subject matter!
 To do this, go through the following steps:
-- Clone the repository and connect with all the required APIs.
+- Clone the original repository and connect with all the required APIs.
 - Create a qdrant vector store for your database of subject-relevant resources.
 - Adjust the system prompt and streamlit interface to reflect your intended use case.
 - Run your app locally or publish it to the streamlit community cloud.

 ## How can it be improved?

-I have wrapped up my internship, meaning that I will not be actively working on this app for the forseeable future.
-If you are keen to improve on this work, I have the following suggestions (ranked in order of my intuitive guess on the effort/reward ratio):

 **Use a better model**